Imagine a world without these dogs:

 Well, that’s exactly what could happen if the USDA has it’s nefarious way.
 In it’s attempt to clean up either it’s act or it’s image, the USDA has started this “rule” and it’s out the gate and down the track with just a few short days before they close the comment period, on July 16th, 2012.

-On my birthday, the new Q and A from the USDA APHIS 2011-0003 proposed rule change hit the airwaves.
+On my birthday, the new Q and A from the USDA APHIS 2011-0003 proposed rule (page since moved: the current version is at the USDA’s Retail Pet Store Guidance, previous version visible on the Wayback machine for the USDA) change hit the airwaves.
 I was invited to sit in on a stakeholders call with the office The Honorable Tom Vilsack, Secretary of Agriculture, to discuss the ‘changes’ from the previously published Q and A.

 Needless to say, it was enlightening.